- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 The Final Brew

 Both machines are well-made and offer all the benefits of Nespresso pods.
 Bought new, they come with welcome packs of 16 Nespresso capsules to get you started.
 The price point on both is similar, depending on the color and bundle options you select, as well as any deals available at the time of purchase.
 In general, the Pixie tends to be slightly cheaper.

 As to the coffee quality, that really is a no-brainer with both the Citiz and Pixie.
 After all, the whole point of the pods is that they offer a foolproof way to make espresso-style coffee.
 In short, if you like pod-based coffee, you really can’t go wrong with either of these machines as they essentially work in the same way.
 The difference between the Citiz and Pixie lies mainly in the design and features on offer.

-The Citiz has a water reservoir which is 10oz larger than the Pixie, which may make it more attractive to some users, such as office workers looking for a convenient workplace coffee solution.
+The Citiz has a water reservoir that is 10oz larger than the Pixie, which may make it more attractive to some users, such as office workers looking for a convenient workplace coffee solution.
 In addition, you can opt for the Citiz model with the built-in milk frother.

-Aesthetically-speaking, the Citiz‘s tall, slender ‘Chicago art deco’ design is arguably more appealing.
+Aesthetically speaking, the Citiz‘s tall, slender ‘Chicago art deco’ design is arguably more appealing.
 The slightly shorter, modern Pixie is a more compact unit and comes in a varied range of colors to match with your other appliances.

 So, which is the best?
-Well, that’s really up your personal taste and needs.
+Well, that’s really up to your personal taste and needs.
 But while we can’t make the final decision for you, hopefully, this guide has helped you in your search for the perfect pod machine!